 Teams works best for large enterprises or businesses already taking advantage of Microsoft’s Business Essentials or Business Premium plans.

-The Essentials plan starts at $5 per month per user, while the Premium plan will set you back $12.50 per user.
+The Essentials plan starts at $4 per month per user, while the Premium plan will set you back $22 per user/month.

 Available on: iOS, Android, Windows, macOS, and Web

 Before deciding on a chat app, you’ll need to evaluate what you need from the platform.
 You’ll want to think about the nature of the communication, the kind of data you’ll be sharing, and whether or not the people with whom you’ll be chatting are located there.